Join Our Newsletter

 I’ve got a very specific answer for the moment when otaku culture ceased being “underground” and started becoming widely embraced.
 It was December 31st, 2009, when anime singer and voice actress Nana Mizuki got on stage at the massive Kouhaku Red-and-White Song Battle music show to sing Shin’ai, the opening song for the White Album anime based on the 18+ visual novel by the same name.

 It was quite an awakening.
-One day, you’re keeping your huge stash of Sailor Moon doujins secret from your normie friends, and the next, the theme song from an anime based on a hentai game is heard across Japan.
+One day, you’re keeping your huge stash of Sailor Moon doujins secret from your normie friends, and the next, the theme song from an anime based on a hentai game is being heard across Japan.
 Fast forward 16 years, and anime films regularly premiere in IMAX theatres.

 I guess anime can’t really be considered “subculture” anymore, can it?